-- Secure your brand name – and reputation
+Secure your brand name – and reputation

-- You don’t have to be active
+You don’t have to be active

 Even if the thought of being active on social media fills you with dread, you can always set up the profiles and put a message or post with your website or phone number of enquiries.
 Equally, if you want to concentrate on one platform, set up accounts on the other platforms and direct them to your preferred platform for social engagement.

 Social media marketing is just one branch of your digital marketing strategy.
-It sits there along with SEO and pay per click advertising, and of course a well built, up to date website.
-You need to understand how social media sits within that – and never underestimate the power of a great website
+It sits there along with SEO and pay per click advertising and of course a well built, up to date website.
+You need to understand how social media sits within that – and never underestimate the power of a great website.

-- Your website needs to be fit for purpose
+Your website needs to be fit for purpose

-Don’t forget that one of the key purposes of social media is to drive traffic to your website – so you need to make sure your website is looking good and working well.
+Don’t forget that one of the key benefits of social media is to drive traffic to your website – so you need to make sure your website is looking good and working well.
 It may be stating the obvious, but if your website isn’t up to scratch, it’s really not worth investing the time and effort building a following on social media.

-- Social is an investment for future sales
+Social is an investment for future sales

-So, social may not deliver on conversion rates, but it has enormous value as a tool for engaging with your customers and potential customers, and for enhancing your online presence.
+Social may not deliver on conversion rates, but it has enormous value as a tool for engaging with customers and enhancing your online presence.